Deediong/LITA-CAPSTONE-PROJECT-DOCUMENTATION/README.md

 Design and deploy sales and customer data integration and analytics solution to provide actionable insights, enabling informed decision making and driving business growth.

+### Objectives

+The primary objective of this analysis are:
+   - Use pivot tables to summarize total sales by product, region, and month.
+   - Identify products with no sales.
+   - Calculate monthly sales for the cirrent year.
+   - Identify the top performing product.
+   - Calculate the aberage subscription duration.
+   - Identify the most popular subscription types.

+## Data Description

 ### Data Sources

 The primary source of data used in this analysis is the LITA Capstone Sales data, and the LITA Capstone Customer data.
 Provided in an Excel file format, covering sales transaction from January 2023 to August 2024 and customers subscriptions from January 2022 to January 2024.